gemstackio/the-complete-algorand-development-course-old/ch-14-modifying-an-asa/14_3-configure-an-asa-modification-transaction.md

 ## Learning Objective

-By the end of this section student should be able to
+By the end of this section student should be able to configure a transaction to change the `Manager` and `Reserve` address of an existing ASA.

 ## Getting Started
 1. Open the `main.py` and create a variable called `asset_id` and set it's value equals to the id of the asset we created in the last chapter: